florianhartig/DHARMa/DHARMa/README.md

 # Acknowledgements

 A question by Catalina Gutiérrez Chacón provided me with the motivation write the first version of DHARMa.
-Thanks to Jochen Fründ, Tomer J. Czaczkes and Luis Cayuela Delgado for useful suggestions to improve the software.
+Thanks to Jochen Fründ, Tomer J. Czaczkes, Luis Cayuela Delgado and Alexandre Courtiol for useful suggestions to improve the software.